genestack/user-tutorials/source/guide/3d_import.rst

 Also, you can create your own private dictionary importing it into the platform as OWL, OBO or CSV file and attach it to the import template.

-**What is an import template?**
+.. note:: **What is an import template?**

           Import templates allow you to select what metainfo attributes of your imported files will be tightly controlled (so you don’t lose any information in the process).
 Import templates allow you to set default fields for file metadata based on file type (e.g. Experiments, Discrete Genomic Data, Genetic Variations, etc.).
 Of course, if you’re only importing mapped reads, you don’t need to specify metainfo attributes for other data types.

 You can select which import template to use in two ways: from the Welcome Page, or during the 3rd step of the import process by right-clicking on the